lstil/Alaager/README.md

-# alaager
+# Alaager

+## Introduction

-An scraper to collect download links of an specified course from https://alaatv.com
+> Alaager is a simple program to scrape download links of a course provided in https://alaatv.com

+## Installation

+> Git clone the repository.
+Go to terminal or cmd and run the script.
+Follow the guides

+## Attention

+> Consider not to stress their network which may lead to their resources lost.
+You can determine a delay between requests which is more ethical.